 The committee provides guidance on sustainability issues relative to the physical operations of the University (e.g., recycling, energy consumption, etc.).

-This committee serves as an appeal committee as well as hearing committee for students who have been subjected to discrimination or harassment in violation of Title IX and alleged assailants who have violated Title IX policies.
-It may impose sanctions from a reprimand to university expulsion.
+This committee serves as an appeal hearing committee for students who have been subjected to discrimination or harassment in violation of Title IX and alleged assailants who have violated Title IX policies.
+This committee will hear appeals from decisions made by the Title IX Council.
+This committee may impose sanctions from a reprimand to university expulsion.
 Decisions made by this committee may be appealed to the Executive Appeals Committee.

 The Traffic Appeal Committee will hear student appeals of parking violations that occur on the campus of the University.